Xopher00/Project_Lambert/research/bibliography.md

 - Ren W., Wan K., Leng J., & Li S. (2026).
 Inferring the Invisible: Neuro-Symbolic Rule Discovery for Missing Value Imputation.
 ICLR 2026.
 URL: https://openreview.net/forum?id=26Msp6pV5i

 ### Interpretability
+These papers address the question of whether an AI system can show its reasoning — tracing an answer back to the specific facts that produced it, rather than producing an answer with no explanation.
+Wattenberg and Viégas (2024) specifically identify relational composition as an unsolved interpretability problem.
+Schmitt (2026) applies formal concept analysis directly to interpreting neural networks, making it a close parallel to work in the technical core section above.

 - Wattenberg, M., & Viégas, F. B. (2024).
 Relational composition in neural networks: A survey and call to action. arXiv preprint, arXiv:2407.14662.
 - Tan, X. W., Tan, N., Lee, G., & Kok, S. (2025).
 The shape of reasoning: Topological analysis of reasoning traces in large language models. arXiv preprint, arXiv:2510.20665.